MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/what-is-cloud-app-security.md

 ## Architecture

-Cloud App Security integrates visibility with your cloud by:
+Defender for Cloud Apps integrates visibility with your cloud by:

 - Using Cloud Discovery to map and identify your cloud environment and the cloud apps your organization is using.
 - Sanctioning and unsanctioning apps in your cloud.